Draggable/formeo/docs/options/events/README.md

 # Events

 Events are emitted by interacting with the form.
+While [actions](../actions/) let you override certain functionality, events simply allow you to react to an event (typically after an action completes).
 Below are a list of built-in events.

 | Option               | Type     | Description                 |
 | -------------------- | -------- | --------------------------- |